GIVING BACK TO OUR COMMUNITIES. IT’S THE RIGHT THING TO DO.

 Due to the volume of applications that we receive, we are not able to accept samples, prototypes, or other supplementary materials that accompany requests for funding.

 Want to get to know a bit more about who receives funding through the GSC Frontline Care program?
 We'll take you across Canada and put a spotlight on some of the great projects and organizations we're proud to support.
-For example, in Quebec:
+For example, in Atlantic Canada: